-Cyclone Idai struck Mozambique on March 14, killing more than 840 people, injuring more than 1,500, and leaving nearly two million in need of humanitarian assistance.
-One month later and the waters have started to recede, but Mozambicans continue to face exceptional challenges.
+Cyclone Idai struck Mozambique on March 14, killing more than 600 people, injuring more than 1,600, and leaving nearly two million in need of humanitarian assistance.
+Flash floods and mudslides caused by the storm destroyed 90% of Beira, a coastal city in Mozambique.

 Humanity & Inclusion has 40 staff in the country, with a growing team in Beira.
 Our staff members are extremely concerned for the welfare of people–especially those with disabilities, older people, and vulnerable individuals–who have not yet been reached.